dblana/predictability/README.md

 ```{r}
 require(rjags)
 ```
+- Main codes:
   + jags-SCIR-realtime.R: Main code.
 Bayesian implementation of the SCIR model using JAGS and real-time data available while the epidemic was ongoing.
 Also contains auxiliary functions to plot the solution.
   + jags-SCIR-synthetic.R: Same implementation but using synthetic data generated with the code deSolve-SCIR.R (see below).
   + jags-SCIR-forensic-analysis.R: Analysis of the end of the epidemic after the peak was reached using updated data by the end of july.
   + jags-gompertz.R: Bayesian implementation of the Gompertz model using updated data by the end of july.
-  + plot.SCIR.linear.output.R: Auxiliary function to plot the output of jags-SCIR-realtime.R but using a linear vertical scale.

 - To generate the synthetic data we have used the library deSolve
 ```{r}
 require(deSolve)
 ```
+- Auxiliary codes:
+ + plot.SCIR.linear.output.R: Auxiliary function to plot the output of jags-SCIR-realtime.R but using a linear vertical scale.
   + deSolve-SIQR.R: Integraion of the Ordinary Differential Equation for the SCIR model.